Joy-less/Embers/Source/Embers/Documentation.md

 integer.to_f
 	Returns the integer as a float.

+integer.times {|n|}
+	Repeats the given block the integer number of times.

 integer.clamp(min, max)
 	Returns min if integer < min, max if integer > max or otherwise integer.